6 Reasons to Visit Riga, Latvia Any Time of Year

 Riga is the capital of Latvia, and the largest city in the three Baltic Countries (Estonia, Latvia and Lithuania).
 It’s tucked away on the East Coast of the Baltic Sea.

-Home to a third of Latvia’s local population (632,614 in 2019, roughly the population of Boston), it is best known for its old town, a UNESCO World Heritage Site.
+Home to roughly 600,000 people (about a third of Latvia’s entire population) Riga is best known for its old town, a UNESCO World Heritage Site.
 Affordable and culturally rich, Riga is a must-see travel destination, whatever the season.

 House of the Black Heads, an iconic landmark in Riga